heavyblotto/memorativa/docs/i-vision.md

 - Analogy (argument by analogy) can constitute the basis of hypothesis.

 - Scientific method, indeed, is mainly devoted to discovering means of so heightening the known analogy that we may dispense as far as possible with the methods of pure induction[^3].

+### 1.4.
+Symbols

+You can chose to consume or to perceive.
+Symbols can help with perceptions by helping to bring forth the "ideal element" between objects.

+The symbol (a mark, sign, word, image, sound) points to an idea, object, or relationship.
+The symbol is not the thing it points to, revealing and concealing its meaning at the same time.

+Symbols can be used to create connections between different concepts and experiences, serving as a bridge between the conscious and unconscious mind, and also as a ferment and muse for the development of new concepts and ideas.

+Symbols can deepen, widen, and enrich the complimentary "ideal element" that arises from the perception of an object.
+Symbolic systems and languages can help rarify and clarify the process of thinking that generates concepts and ideas.

 ### 1.5.
 Social media, its limitations, and the need for a new model